effective-software-testing/website/talk.md

 Some notes:

-* The slides might differ a bit from the version you watched me present, as I keep improving them!
+* The slides might differ a bit from the version you watched me present, as I keep improving them.
-* Feel free to use the **au35ani** discount code (35% discount on the book!)
+* Feel free to use the **au35ani** discount code (35% discount on the book).
+* Subscribe to my (free) newsletter, pretty please! :)